lalagarali/portfolio/README.md

-# Data Analyst and Data Science roadmap
+# Data Analyst and Data Science with SQL
 ` 1.
 Data Literacy `

 Data literacy refers to the ability to read, understand, interpret, and use data effectively.